supertask/4DVFXProject/README.md

 Coming soon..

-## How dancers are captured & is run on Unity
+## How dancers are captured & how an app works on Unity

 I requested to take Volumetric Video of dancers to [Rememory Studio](https://rememory.jp/jp/studio.html) organized by Curiocity, inc (If you wanna use outside of Japan, please check out [DepthKitStudio](https://www.depthkit.tv/depthkit-studio) ).
 Here is how the studio looks like.